systemd/mkosi/mkosi/resources/mkosi.md

   configured firmware, qemu might boot the kernel itself or using the configured firmware.

+`QemuDrives=`, `--qemu-drive=`

+: Add a qemu drive.
+Takes a colon-delimited string of format `<id>:<size>[:<directory>[:<options>]]`. `id` specifies the qemu id we assign to the drive.
+This can be used as the `drive=` property in various qemu devices. `size` specifies the size of the drive.
+This takes a size in bytes.
+Additionally, the suffixes `K`, `M` and `G` can be used to specify a size in kilobytes, megabytes and gigabytes respectively. `directory` optionally specifies the directory in which to create the file backing the drive. `options` optionally specifies extra comma-delimited properties which are passed verbatime to qemu's `-drive` option.

 `QemuArgs=`

 : Space-delimited list of additional arguments to pass when invoking